FunnelKit

 • Initial status assignment: When a customer hits the place order button, WooCommerce automatically assigns it an initial status, typically “Pending Payment” or “Processing”, depending on your payment method.

-• Status progression: As the order moves through different stages in the fulfillment journey, the store administrator can update the status either automatically or manually.
+• Status progression: As the order progresses through the fulfillment journey, the store administrator can update the status automatically or manually.

-• Automatic status updates: Certain actions trigger an automatic change in the order status.
+• Automatic status updates: Certain actions trigger status changes in the order.
 For example, the status may change from “Pending payment” to “Processing” after a successful payment.

-• Manual order status updates: Store owners need to change the status manually, such as updating it to “Completed” when an order is shipped and delivered to customers.
+• Manual order status updates: Store owners need to manually change the status, such as setting it to “Completed” when an order is shipped and delivered to customers.

 • Customer notifications: Many WooCommerce status changes trigger email notifications to inform customers about the progress of their orders.

-• Filtering and sorting: In the WooCommerce admin panel, orders can be filtered and sorted by their status, allowing for efficient management.
+• Filtering and sorting: In the WooCommerce admin panel, orders can be filtered and sorted by status, enabling efficient management.

 • Custom order statuses: While WooCommerce has default order statuses, store owners can add custom statuses to fit their specific business needs.

-• Reporting: You can generate reports based on different order statuses, helping to track sales and other crucial metrics.
+• Reporting: You can generate reports by order status to track sales and other key metrics.

 Physical (simple) products

 Physical products undergo the journey of order processing, shipping, and delivery.
-Therefore, it takes some time to process the order and change the order status.
+Therefore, it takes some time to process the order and update its status.

 Once the payment is successful, the order status changes to ‘Processing’.
 After the order is delivered to the customer, it changes to ‘Completed’.